 The performance of the proposed changes are evaluated under the Common Test Conditions (CTC) and are reported to provide an average chroma gain of 8.93% and 11.46% for AI and RA cases, respectively.
-A configuration that uses 6 unique coefficients combined with a zero-gain constraint was also tested and found to provide an average chroma gain of 8.58% and 11.11% for AI and RA cases.

 An additional configuration is also reported for supplemental information.
 The configuration uses 6 unique coefficients that are subject to a zero-gain constraint.
 It is reported that the configuration provides an average chroma gain of 8.58% and 11.11% for AI and RA cases, respectively.